genepi/23andme-tools/README.md

-# 23andme Tools
+# 23andMe Tools - 23andMe data to VCF
-23andMe files come in a txt file format.
-To process these files further (e.g. for Imputation with https://imputationserver.sph.umich.edu), VCFs are needed.
-This project has been inspired by https://github.com/arrogantrobot/23andme2vcf and provides a simple Java implementation.
+23andMe raw data is provided in a tab-delimited text format including 4 columns (#rsid;chromosome;position;genotype).
+To process these files further (e.g. for Imputation with the [Michigan Imputation Server](https://imputationserver.sph.umich.edu) or for assigning a mitochondrial haplogroup with [HaploGrep](http://haplogrep.uibk.ac.at)), VCF files are needed.
+Here we provide a simple Java implementation to convert your 23andMe raw data into VCFs.
+Credits to [this](https://github.com/arrogantrobot/23andme2vcf) project, which provides a working perl implementation.

-Currently two tools are available:
+This github project includes 2 tools:

-* site-generator: Extracts all sites from the human genome (build 37) fasta file (human_g1k_v37.fasta).
-It writes the same file format as used in https://github.com/arrogantrobot/23andme2vcf.
+* site-generator: Extracts all sites from the human genome (build 37) fasta file (human_g1k_v37.fasta) and generates a chip-specific file.
+For simplicity, the same file format as described in the perl project above is generated.
 * vcf-generator: Generates valid VCF files out of the 23andMe raw data.

-### site-generator
+## Get your data
+Your personal genome can be downloaded from [here](https://www.23andme.com/you/download).
+After entering your secure answer, the complete dataset can be downloaded at once (zip file).

+## Generate the chip sites
+I already generated a site list for the current 23andMe version 4 (v4) genotyping chip (May 2016).
+It basically extracts the information from your personal genome (without the genotype) and adds the reference base from the FWD strand.
+If your data has been genotyped with this version of the chip, you can skip this step.
+For older chip versions (v1-v3) I would very much appreciate a pull request to the repository.

 ```bash
 git clone https://github.com/seppinho/23andme-tools.git